Translated by MATCHA

 Each building has its own theme, making it easy to find what you're looking for right away.
 Takeya also offers free WiFi for its customers.
 It operates as a duty-free store, which makes it a convenient and popular spot for those traveling from outside Japan with a foreign passport.

-For those interested in trying Japanese sake but not sure where to start, the Kurand Sake Market in Ueno offers an unlimited tasting menu of around 100 types of sake brewed throughout Japan.
+For those interested in trying Japanese sake but not sure where to start, the Kurand Sake Market in Ueno offers an unlimited tasting menu of around one hundred types of sake brewed in various places in Japan.
 This is a great opportunity to enjoy different flavors of sake in a relaxing, fun atmosphere.